TITLE Experimental Machinist

 Experience: At least six years of job shop experience leading to Master Machinist level is required.

 Skills: Tool-making with experimental model building background is required.
-Ability to produce intricate machine assemblies from raw stock without assistance is required.
-Ability to use a cutting torch as well as an electric arc welder and perform welding, brazing and silver soldering is required.
+The ability to produce intricate machine assemblies from raw stock without assistance is required.
+The ability to use a cutting torch as well as an electric arc welder and perform welding, brazing and silver soldering is required.
 Limited woodworking and carpentry skills are required.
 Effective interpersonal skills are required.
-Ability to read and interpret complex mechanical drawings is required.
-Working knowledge of equipment rigging and machine installation is required.
-Must be able to operate a 4-wheel fork truck.
+The ability to read and interpret complex mechanical drawings is required.
+A working knowledge of equipment rigging and machine installation is required.
+The ability to to operate a 4-wheel fork truck is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.